Skip to main content

 The core principle of these rights is transparency.
 You have the fundamental right to know what information is being collected about you.
 This includes not just the obvious data points like your name and email address, but also more nuanced information like your IP address, biometric data, and even your internet browsing history.

 This knowledge is the first step towards true ownership of your data.
 It allows you to make informed decisions about which services you use and what information you are willing to share.
-This transparency is the bedrock upon which all other rights are built.
+This transparency is the bedrock upon which all other data privacy rights are built.

 Your right to know what personal information is being collected is the cornerstone of your data privacy in California.